AlGepe/OmniCalcs/ValentinesSex/ValentinesSex.md

-(for the moment just ideas to talk about briefly) _Lead_
+_Lead_ `to be written when everything else is finished`

+       formatting to be done when text is approved

+`numbers on section titles only there for organization purposes, to be removed before publishing`

 ## 1 Valentine's day, celebrate the love

 As Valentine's day approaches, people start to plan how to celebrate their love and give way to their passions and desires.
 There is, however, one question many will have: "_What did Saint Valentine have to do with love?_".
 As with many Christian celebrations, there is a distant pagan origin to it.

 Such origin appears to be the Roman celebration of Lupercalia, a festivity around female fertility in which a dog and a goat would be sacrificed.
-Since apparently these sacrifices alone would not guarantee that women would be fertile, they would then whip them with pieces of skin from the slain animals.
-Moreover, this celebration included a match-making lottery in which young couples would be randomly united for at least the duration of Lupercalia, in a crude version of the modern "First Date".
+Since, apparently, these sacrifices alone would not guarantee that women would be fertile, they would then whip them with pieces of skin from the slain animals.
+Moreover, this celebration included a matchmaking lottery in which young couples would be randomly united for at least the duration of Lupercalia, in a crude version of the modern "First Date".

 But then, surprising no one, the Catholic church banned Lupercalia.
 In 5th Century pope Gelasius I, decided to incorporate Lupercalia into the already Christian Valentine's Day.
 This adulteration of such a seemingly joyful (albeit obscene) celebration was probably not very well received but those used to would rather whip women with dead animals than celebrate love (probably more people than you imagine).

 Saint Valentine's history is the classical Christian martyr: be a nice person, do something that's illegal but shouldn't, get offer freedom in exchange for betraying your god, refuse, get killed.
-In the case of Valentine his "crime" was secretly marry young couples in the times when the Roman emperor his troops would fight better if he abolished marriage.
+In the case of Valentine, his "crime" was secretly marry young couples in the times when the Roman emperor his troops would fight better if he abolished marriage.

-We won't argue if that was a smart move but I cannot imagine how having a wife and kids waiting for you home would not be a great motivation to be done with war fast and victorious.
+We won't argue if that was a smart move, but I cannot imagine how having a wife and kids home waiting for you would not be a great motivation to be done with war fast and victorious.

 ## 2 Couples do what couples do

 Love moves mountains, or something like that.
-Love can become this powerful force that will help you go the extra mile and will give you a sense of completeness and fulfilment.
+Love can become this powerful force that will help you go the extra mile and will give you a sense of completeness and fulfillment.
 But love and successful relationships don't just happen, they need to be nourished and taken care of.
 One of the best ways is to spend time together.

-[According to many experts](https://www.redbookmag.com/love-sex/relationships/g3865/things-healthy-couples-do-together/), activities like working out or cooking together are present in most successful relationships, and could also make for an interesting and alternative plan for this Valentine's day.
+[According to many experts](https://www.redbookmag.com/love-sex/relationships/g3865/things-healthy-couples-do-together/), activities, like working out or cooking together, are present in most successful relationships, and could also make for an exciting and alternative plan for this Valentine's day.
 It is also highly recommended to celebrate together individual success for that extra feeling of team and support.

 The balance between self-development and being part of something bigger than yourself could apparently be the key to a better relationship.
 Amongst other benefits, it's becoming increasingly clear that individual progress helps keep the "_spark_" alive in long term relationships, which gives way to many other benefits.

 For example, increased levels of attraction lead to more and better sex.
-Frequent good sex might sound like something primitive and frivolous, but no only does it prevent most of the cheating situations, but is also linked with improved well-being in healthier couples.
+Frequent good sex might sound like something primitive and frivolous, however, not only does it prevent most of the cheating situations, but is also linked with improved well-being in healthier couples.
 And, let's face it!
-It is a difficult topic to talk about, but is crucial to understand our behaviours, relationships and history as human animals.
+It is a difficult topic to talk about but is crucial to understand our behaviors, relationships, and history as human animals.

 ## 3 Sex touches us all, and it feels so delightful

 They say [internet is for porn](https://www.youtube.com/watch?v=LTJvdGcb7Fs), but that's just a reflection of humans' desire and passion towards sexuality in general (with porn being mostly a vulgar expression of it).
-Sex is mostly taboo, which prevents it from being seen as a normal way to intimately relate to people.
+Sex is mostly taboo, which prevents it from being seen as a healthy way to intimately relate to people.
 Many think this fixation is a modern thing and long for past times where "_not everything was about sex_".

-This idea totally ignores the reality of previous times, where sex was as powerful of a force as it is today, maybe even more (but we'll explain why later).
-From the old Egyptian empire to the modern scandals in USA, all throughout history.
+This idea entirely ignores the reality of previous times, where sex was as powerful of a force as it is today, maybe even more (but we'll explain why later).
+From the old Egyptian empire to the modern scandals in the USA, all throughout history.
 Sexual desire has been an indissoluble part of human history.
 This includes homosexual disputes such as those who got [Athens' tyrant, Hipparchus, killed](https://en.wikipedia.org/wiki/Harmodius_and_Aristogeiton)

 Even [medieval Christians would actively include and reference sex](https://elpais.com/elpais/2018/07/31/inenglish/1533051824_344537.html) in their art ([here](http://www.historia-del-arte-erotico.com/romanico_spain/home.htm) are some more graphical examples).
 So yeah, sex is, has been, and will most likely continue to be a big part of our history, even beyond its reproductive function.
 That's not a bad thing, on the contrary!

 And the reason?
 Well apart from the pure pleasure of it, most research seems to point in the same direction: [good sex correlates with happiness](http://theconversation.com/consensual-sex-is-key-to-happiness-and-good-health-science-says-91384).
 Sex is a very personal thing, but whether you experience it as a very intimate and sacred act or in a more fun and hedonistic way [having good sexual life leads to a better overall life](https://www.ncbi.nlm.nih.gov/pubmed/18576229).

-This obviously raises a lot of questions, in particular _what exactly is a "good sexual life"?_ It is hard to know what that means in practical terms...
-Is more better?
+This naturally raises a lot of questions, in particular, _what exactly is a "good sex life"?_ It is hard to know what that means in practical terms...
+Is more, better?
 Does it mean promiscuity, or maybe faithfulness?
 Is there a magic number of sexual intercourses for optimum happiness?
 These are difficult questions, and the answer is mostly "It depends", but let's elaborate on that.

 ## 4 The sex calculator what it tells you, what it doesn't